-- (1) An application for review of a decision of NICTA shall - - (a) be in writing; and - (b) be accompanied by - (i) where the applicant is an individual, a bank cheque in the amount of K500; and - (ii) where the applicant is a body corporate, a bank cheque in the amount of K5,000; - (c) set out the decision or part of the decision to which the application relates; and - (d) set out in detail the grounds on which the applicant seeks review and the decision sought on the review; and - (e) be lodged with the ICT Appeals Panel within twenty (20) days after written notice of the decision is given to the applicant, or in the case of any deemed decision within ten (10) days after the decision is deemed to have been made, or such longer period up to a maximum of ten (10) additional days as the Appeals Panel as constituted under Section 255may allow; and - (f) be provided to any other person directly affected by the application. - (2) The Chairman of the Panel of Experts shall - - (a) organise for the ICT Appeals Panel to be constituted under Section 255; and - (b) for the application fee to be offset against the costs of the ICT Appeals Panel.
+(1) An application for review of a decision of NICTA shall -

+- (a) be in writing; and - (b) be accompanied by -

+(i) where the applicant is an individual, a bank cheque in the amount of K500; and

+(ii) where the applicant is a body corporate, a bank cheque in the amount of K5,000;

+(c) set out the decision or part of the decision to which the application relates; and

+(d) set out in detail the grounds on which the applicant seeks review and the decision sought on the review; and

+(e) be lodged with the ICT Appeals Panel within twenty (20) days after written notice of the decision is given to the applicant, or in the case of any deemed decision within ten (10) days after the decision is deemed to have been made, or such longer period as the Appeals Panel as constituted under Section 255 may allow; and

+(f) be provided to any other person directly affected by the application.

+(2) The Chairman of the Panel of Experts shall -

+(a) organize for the ICT Appeals Panel to be constituted under section 255; and

+(b) for the application fee to be offset against the costs of the ICT Appeals Panel.